Chief Peguis Trail Extension West

 Frequently Asked Questions

-- Provide efficient traffic flow on CPT;
+- Provides efficient traffic flow on CPT;

-- Relieve traffic on neighbourhood streets;
+- Relieves traffic on neighbourhood streets;

-- Provide connections to surrounding neighbourhoods;
+- Provides connections to surrounding neighbourhoods;

-- Shifting the alignment of the CPT Extension West to the north between Pipeline Road and McPhillips Street to minimize impact on the Ferrier Forest and to plan for a future interchange at Pipeline Road;
+- Shifting the alignment of the CPT Extension West to the north between Pipeline Road and McPhillips Street to minimize impact on the Ferrier Forest and to plan for a future interchange at Pipeline Road

-- An interchange at McPhillips Street and CPT Extension West for opening day;
+- An interchange at McPhillips Street and CPT Extension West for opening day

-The project is subject to Council and funding approval.
+Construction is subject to Council and funding approval.
 There is no anticipated construction date at this time.